 Payments to you of interest on a note, and amounts withheld from such payments, if any, generally will be required to be reported to the IRS and to you.
+Copies of these information returns may also be made available to the tax authorities of the country in which you reside under the provisions of a specific treaty or agreement.

-United States backup withholding generally will not apply to payments to you of interest on a note if the certification requirements described in "Tax Consequences to Non-U.S. Holders-U.S. Federal Withholding Tax" are met or you otherwise establish an exemption, provided that we do not have actual knowledge or reason to know that you are a United States person.
+United States backup withholding generally will not apply to payments to you of interest on a note if you duly provide the statement described in "- Interest on the Notes" or you otherwise establish an exemption, provided that we do not have actual knowledge or reason to know that you are a United States person.

-Payment of the proceeds of a disposition (including a retirement or redemption) of a note effected by the U.S. office of a U.S. or foreign broker will be subject to information reporting requirements and backup withholding unless you properly certify under penalties of perjury as to your foreign status and certain other conditions are met or you otherwise establish an exemption.
+Payment of the proceeds of a disposition (including a retirement or redemption) of a note effected by the U.S. office of a U.S. or foreign broker will be subject to information reporting requirements and backup withholding unless you properly certify under penalties of perjury as to your foreign status (by providing the statement described in "-Interest on the Notes") and certain other conditions are met or you otherwise establish an exemption.
 Information reporting requirements and backup withholding generally will not apply to any payment of the proceeds of the disposition of a note effected outside the United States by a foreign office of a broker.
 However, unless such a broker has documentary evidence in its records that you are a non-U.S. holder and certain other conditions are met, or you otherwise establish an exemption, information reporting will apply to a payment of the proceeds of the disposition of a note effected outside the United States by such a broker if it:

-is a United States person;

-• is a foreign person that derives 50% or more of its gross income for certain periods from the conduct of a trade or business in the United States;

-- is a controlled foreign corporation for U.S. federal income tax purposes; or - is a foreign partnership that, at any time during its taxable year, has more than 50% of its income or capital interests owned by United States persons or is engaged in the conduct of a U.S. trade or business.
+- is a United States person; - is a foreign person that derives 50% or more of its gross income for certain periods from the conduct of a trade or business in the United States; - is a controlled foreign corporation for U.S. federal income tax purposes; or - is a foreign partnership that, at any time during its taxable year, has more than 50% of its income or capital interests owned by United States persons or is engaged in the conduct of a U.S. trade or business.